Putting in the Work with Pritika Swarup

 Study, strut, smile.
 Columbia University student, fashion model and Operation Smile ambassador Pritika Swarup really does it all.
 Discovered at a young age at Disney World, Pritika has become a highly desired beauty model, with a portfolio that boasts names like M.A.C.
 Cosmetics, Fenty Beauty and Clinique.
 While she admits that modeling has opened unimaginable doors for her, Pritika never lost sight of her true passion: finance (contrary to her family heritage of doctors!).
 Currently earning her degree in Financial Economics, it’s no surprise that the 24-year old already has some exciting entrepreneurial projects cooking up… But our lips are sealed.

 We did, however, want to pick her brain on beauty and the world at large.
-Keep reading to find out what a day in the life looks like, her most momentous moments, and her outlook on the current pandemic.
+Keep reading to find out what a day in the life looks like, career-defining moments, and her outlook on the current pandemic.

 Morning beauty routine?

 I wash my face with a light cleanser and moisturize to make sure my skin is fully hydrated.

 One activity you do every day without fail?

 Through dedication, commitment, and a strong work ethic, anything is possible.

 I love to workout or have a glass of wine to unwind.

 Strengths and weaknesses?

 What can men learn from women and vice versa?